 A: The Records Department is open Monday thru Friday, excluding holidays between the hours of 8:00 am and 4:00 pm.

 Q: How long does it take to obtain a copy of a report?

 A: A report will be available within 5 business days.
 If you would like to see if your report is available please contact the Records Department at (540) 545-4728.

 Q: How do I get a copy of a Police report?

 A: You can come to the Winchester Police Department, 231 E Piccadilly Street, Monday thru Friday, excluding holidays, between the hours of 8:00 am and 4:00 pm.
 A Verification of Loss Report is available for a $2.00 fee.
 The report may be paid for by using cash, you will have to bring exact change.
 You must be an involved party or have a written note from an involved party to receive a copy of a report.

 Q: I need to get fingerprints for my job what are fees and times to do this?

-A: The fingerprint fees are as follows it is $10 for the 1st fingerprint card and $5 for every additional card.
+A: The fingerprint fees are as follows: $10 for the 1st fingerprint card and $5 for every additional card.